solicitosoftware/hestia-front/README.md

 ```
 npx prisma db pull (Only if the DB already exists to download the models)
- (always the structure of the DB changes)
+npx prisma db push (always the structure of the DB changes)
 ```

 # Recommended versions